eupnea-linux-backup/logo/README.md

 1. Import svg into GIMP
 2. Scale to 256x256
+3. Use built it "Crop to content" function of GIMP
-3. Export as ppm and select "raw" as format
+4. Export as ppm and select "raw" as format